attilaoroszdev/progressribbon/README.md

 A Free and Open Source, heavily customisable compound Android widget to better display progress.

+Why another widget?
+Because Google's design guidelines (the reasoning behind deprecating ProgressDialog) are not always sound (Think abut the UX disaster the Floatng Action Button is).
+In the real world, there *are* usecases when you want a load/progress indicator *should* block the underlying layout. or just visually draw over, without blocking. besides, show/hide delays should be an integral part of any load/progress indicator, since you will not always know upfront whether you will even need one.

+Sprinkle in some useful, and some less useful, plus some very convenient functionality, and you get... the `ProgressRibbon`! :) (*Yay.*)

 ### Features

 ProgressRibbon is an extremely customisable compound widget, that combines a `ProgressBar` and a `TextView `in one convenient package, expanding the functionality of both.